istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 **`selector`** targets sidecar proxies using label selectors.
 A resource created in `istio-system` applies cluster-wide; a resource in any other namespace applies only to workloads in that namespace.

-**`targetRefs`** targets Gateways or Services directly — required for ambient mode waypoint proxies, which do not use label-based injection.
-The same basic-auth extension applied to an ambient Gateway looks like this:
+**`targetRefs`** targets Gateways or Services directly — required for ambient mode waypoint proxies, which do not use map to workloads using label-based selectors.
+The same `basic-auth` extension applied to an ambient Gateway looks like this:

 {{< text yaml >}}
 apiVersion: extensions.istio.io/v1alpha1